bh679/Equal-Reality-AI-Review/README.md

 To install this project as a dependency using the Unity Package Manager, Install the requirements. <br/ >
-Add the following line to your project's `manifest.json`:
+Add the following line to your project's `manifest.json`: (you will need GIT installed and environment variable)

 ```
     "com.brennanhatton.discord": "https://github.com/bh679/Unity-Discord-Webhook-Tools.git",